beingnile/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `cat` - Allows us to create single or multiple files, view content of a file, concatenate files and redirect output in terminal or files.

-`tail` - Prints the last 10 contents of a file.
+`tail` - Prints the last 10 lines of a file.

+`head` - Prints the first 10 lines of a file.